Types of Girl about the Globe (GatG) – City & Sightseeing GatG, Foodie & Wine GatG, Historical GatG

-If you're travelling onwards from Rome, you may prefer to use public transportation instead of hiring a rental car to avoid any traffic jams.
+Travelling Onwards – If you're travelling onwards when you solo travel Rome, you may prefer to use public transportation instead of hiring a rental car to avoid any traffic jams.
 Termini train station is the main train station, with trains running from there to the North and South of Italy.
 Rome2Rio is a great resource for planning your future travels.

 - Is solo female travel in Rome safe?
 Yes, Rome is a safe destination.
 However, avoid walking in certain areas like the Colle Oppio area near the Colosseum when you are going to Rome alone.

 - Is Rome expensive?
 Yes, Rome is one of the most expensive cities in southern Europe.